Mrunbearable/Year11SEAsssementTask1/PROJECT_DEVELOPMENT.md

 ## Functional Specifications
 ---
 ### User Requirements
 The user should easily be able to navigate the program.
-This statements only applies if the user is allowed access.
+This statement only applies if the user is allowed access.
 The user should be allowed to manage and change the themes of GUI according to her prefrences.
 The user should also be allowed to choose according to their preferences

 ### Inputs and Outputs
 The user be be able to input what data/information they are trying to find.
-In respone the GUI should output the info back.
+In response the GUI should output the info back.
 The user should be able to press any button they want and the respective button should output it respective purpose

 ### Core Features
 The main purpose of this GUI is to proivde users with finding data easily.
 Buttons and commands must be easy to navigate and should not redirect to a different route.
 It is critical that this GUI meets user request otherwise the GUI is faulty and should not continue.
 This Gui should be enjoyable and legible for the end-user to use and not be a mess.